guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 That's it!
 Of course I'm used to other Google services but I found them quite easy to replace:

-- I now use [DeepL](deepl.com) instead of Translate
+- I now use [DeepL](http://deepl.com) instead of Translate

 - I've switched from Keep to [Trello](http://trello.com/) a long time ago and I now mainly use [Roam](https://roamresearch.com/) for everything related to note taking

-- It was easy to replace Meet by another video-conferencing tool like [Jitsi](https://meet.jit.si/)
+- It's easy to replace Meet by another video-conferencing tool like [Jitsi](https://meet.jit.si/)

 - Maps can be replaced by Apple Plans and [openstreetmap.org](https://www.openstreetmap.org/).
-I still need to confirm I don't miss anything on the long term.
+I still need to confirm on the long term that nothing important is missing.
 Considering [OSM is seeing huge investments](https://joemorrison.medium.com/openstreetmap-is-having-a-moment-dcc7eef1bb01) from big companies, I'm quite confident the transition will go well.

-#
+# Ending thoughts

-- a long process

-  time consuming

-  some parts not easy (I've listed easier alternatives beside mine that could help)

-  could be done step by step

-- feeling

-  relief of having took control back of my digital life.

-  good fondations to build things up on.
-Now that I own my domain name, mails, calendar, contacts and backups, I'm not locked with one company anymore.
-It will be easy to change clients or provider in the future if I need to.

-- ouverture

-  this should not be the to use Internet

-  [Internet should be about something else](https://cheapskatesguide.org/articles/beauty-of-text.html) than just consuming products of the GAFAM and others.

-  promise of Internet was about freedom, free speech, decentralization

-- your new year's resolution for 2021?
+Waking up this special worning I decided to stop using Google, I certainly hadn't in mind how much time consuming such a project can be.

+I have to admit I've sometimes chosen the most nerdy and hard-to-setup alternatives.
+I can only blame myself.
+I've tried to list some others – hopefully more user-friendly ones – in each part of this post for those of you that don't want to open a terminal to read their mails.

+Is it worth it?, you will ask.
+Beside the obvious "don't let such a company own your data" argument, I want to share with you the powerfull feeling of relief I felt once having secured emails, calendar and contacts out of Google reach.

+I think it's comparable to what people can feel when they harvest the first vegetables they grew in their garden.
+There is a kind of pride in it.
+You probably know this feeling too.

+It's also about having become a real actor of its digital life.
+Now that you own your domain name, your mails, your calendars, contacts and backups, you have good fondations to build things up on.
+You have *control*.

+It's about refusing to fell in the passive position created for us.
+This should not be the way to use Internet.
+We must refuse to let GAFAM and other shape what we see and how we behave.

+While such a project is huge, it can be done step by step.
+Calendar one month, Files the other, Mails after that.
+2021 just started and it's time for one or two good resolutions.
+Why not try to "DeGoogle" yourself a bit?

 ---